Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/LabelPropagation.rst

 Benchmark
 =========

-The performance is shown in the table below.
+The performance is shown in the following table.

 .. table:: Table 2 Comparison between CPU and FPGA (iteration=30)
     :align: center